VN4

-The VN-4, nicknamed the "Rhinoceros", is a multi-role light armoured personnel carrier that can be used for police forces, armored troops, peacekeeping and anti-terrorism.
+The VN4, nicknamed the "Rhinoceros", is a multi-role light armoured personnel carrier that can be used for police forces, armored troops, peacekeeping and anti-terrorism.

 Development

-The VN-4 was unveiled in 2009 and is produced in China by Chongqing Tiema Industries Corporation, a China North Industries Corporation (NORINCO) company.
+The VN4 was unveiled in 2009 and is produced in China by Chongqing Tiema Industries Corporation, a China North Industries Corporation (NORINCO) company.

 Description

-The VN-4 is a light armored vehicle that can be outfitted for certain scenarios.
+The VN4 is a light armored vehicle that can be outfitted for certain scenarios.
 It is very mobile with a top speed of 115 km/h and has independent suspension for rough terrain.
 The armor is welded shut and primarily provides protection from small arms fire and splinters from explosives.